 - Citi Prestige Card ($450 annual fee), which offers 5x ThankYou points on dining globally

-- American Express® Gold Card ($250 annual fee) (Rates & Fees), which offers 4x Membership Rewards points on U.S. dining
+- American Express® Gold Card ($250 annual fee) (Rates & Fees), which offers 4x Membership Rewards points at restaurants

-- Citi Premier℠ Card ($95 annual fee, waived the first year), which offers 2x ThankYou points on dining globally and 2x ThankYou points on entertainment globally
+- Citi Premier® Card (review) ($95 annual fee), which offers 3x ThankYou points on dining globally

 4. 4% cash back on entertainment